weleoka/ardeidae/README.md

 Code, style and performance:

 * The server will broadast to all addresses in the peersArray, including the one who sent the message.
-This is probably a waste of resources, but also a source of comfort as the client knows that their messages has reached, and been processed by the server.
+This is probably a waste of resources, but also a source of comfort as the client knows that their message has reached, and been processed by the server.
 * The server reports to the hub on a set interval using a HTTP over TCP connection.
 A straight UDP system, more like DNS should suffice.